 SOLUS is Queen’s Student On-Line University System.
 You’ll have access to a SOLUS account once you become a Queen’s student.
 You’ll use SOLUS to register for courses, add and drop courses, update your contact information, view financial and academic information, and pay your tuition.

-General Organic Chemistry I
+General Organic Chemistry I (with Virtual Laboratory)

 An introduction to the basic principles of organic chemistry with emphasis on bonding, stereochemistry, reaction intermediates and reaction mechanisms, and structure-reactivity correlations.
 Intended for students in biological and life sciences.
 Students in chemistry or biochemistry programs should not enrol in this course.
 See also General Organic Chemistry II.

 Textbook sections covered (Organic Chemistry, Solomons and Fryhle, 11th ed.)

 |1.1-1.8||Lewis Structures (review)|

 |2.1-2.2||Hydrocarbons ("the skeleton")|